 “Before I submit an application, can you tell me if this will result in a hard or soft inquiry on my credit report?”

-Shopping for a mortgage, auto loan, or student loan?
-Multiple hard inquiries for the same type of loan within a short window — typically 14 to 45 days depending on the scoring model — count as just one inquiry.
+Multiple hard inquiries for the same type of loan within a short window — typically 14 to 45 days depending on the scoring model — are typically treated as a single inquiry for scoring purposes.
+The system knows you’re comparing rates, not applying everywhere out of desperation.
+Shop within that window.
+Get the best rate.